hilmikh/Library-Management-System/README.md

  - return book

 # How to run
-1. change the mysql configuration (host, user, password)
+1. change the mysql configuration (host, user, password) in every py file
 2. start main_lms.py